 CSI (CONTAINERS STORAGE INTERFACE) PLUGIN

-The CSI Plugin is a native interface between Containers orchestration platforms such as Kubernetes and Silk platform.
+The CSI Plugin is a native interface between Containers orchestration platforms such as Kubernetes and the Silk Cloud Platform.
 The plugin is simple to use and to install and is based on industry standard software infrastructure.

 OPENSTACK